Russell Taylor (architect)

 Russell Taylor is a British architect who has designed and worked on a variety of building types, designing in the style known as New Classical Architecture, which follows the Classical tradition.
 He formed Russell Taylor Architects in 2005 and has offices in London and Cornwall.

 Introduction

 Personal

 Russell Taylor was born and grew up in Ipswich in Suffolk.
 He studied architecture at Kingston Polytechnic and later conservation at the Architectural Association in London.

 He is married with three daughters and a son and lives in London and Cornwall.

-His son, Tristan, hopes to follow in Russell's footsteps and loves to draw pictures of houses and dogs.

 He shares a birthday with Sir Christopher Wren: 20 October.

 Career

 Russell Taylor worked with the Classicists Robert Chitham at Chapman Taylor Partners, and, for a short period with John Simpson before joining the traditionalist practice Carden & Godfrey where he was made a partner.
 In 2005 he founded Russell Taylor Architects a practice with offices in London and Cornwall.